 Another handy point of reference for coeliac travelers is the AIC.
 The AIC is the Italian coeliac society and they have some wonderful resources you can utilise when on the hunt for the best gluten free Italy finds.

-There are also plenty of dedicated gluten free eateries and AIC accredited ones, which you can finding using my gluten free Italy guides and the AIC website.
+There are also plenty of dedicated gluten free eateries and AIC accredited ones, which you can finding using my gluten free Italy guides.

 If you have opted for a self catering holiday, then you will be spoilt for choice by all the wonderful gluten free products available in Italy.

 It’s always worth checking the AIC website to see if there are any fully gluten free shops or bakeries in the area you are staying (I found a TREASURE TROVE of a gluten free shop last year in Perugia…I’ve never seen so many varieties of fresh gluten free pasta).

 Supermarkets are generally very well-stocked though and it will be cheaper to buy your gluten free products here.
 Recent supermarkets I have shopped at for gluten free products in Italy include: Pam, Coop, Auchan, Conad, Carrefour and Iper.

 Many hotels are very accommodating to coeliac guests, just give them some advance notice and they should be able to get some provisions in for you.

 You will find a few AIC accredited hotels on the AIC app, plus there are a few fully gluten free B&Bs dotted around the country.
 We generally use AirBnB but have stayed at a couple of lovely coeliac friendly hotels – Hotel Brunelleschi in Florence and Alpen Palace in the Dolomites – both were excellent (note both stays were hosted).